sagarpatel211/2D-Shooter-Game/README.md

 # Turing Shooter Game
-The project is a first-person 2D shooter game using Turing 4.1.1!
+The project is a 2D survival shooter game using Turing 4.1.1!

 ## Table of Contents